Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 Chaos and Order share a light chuckle.

-Like what the actual fuck are they going to do if they find them?
+Like what the actual hell are they going to do when they find them seated together at a booth?

 “Ahh, looks like Keruz wants to pay us a visit,” Chaos says with a grin, pre-charging an especially vicious spell.